Cornell Johnson Graduate School of Management: Organization, research, and programs

+Smith Family Business Initiative

+The Smith Family Business Initiative plays a pivotal role in advancing the global family business community.
+Established in 2014 through a generous donation by John and Dyan Smith, the Smith Family Business program aims to support and empower family business owners, leaders, alumni, and practitioners worldwide.
+The initiative offers specialized programs, conducts research applicable for Business Management and Family Office practices, and fosters a network for students and business owners.
+Curriculum and research encompasses behavioral science and economics for succession planning, governance, and managing family dynamics within businesses.
+The initiative also provides advisory services and organizes events to facilitate knowledge-sharing and networking.
+Key offerings include the Cornell Family Business Mentorscape, which connects students and recent alumni with experienced mentors from the Cornell SC Johnson College of Business network; the Peer Leadership Forums, offering an exclusive platform for global family business leaders to collaborate on growth and strategy, and the Cornell Case Competition for Family Ownership.

 Cañizares Center for Emerging Markets

 The Cañizares Center for Emerging Markets (formerly Emerging Markets Institute) was founded in 2010 to investigate the role of emerging markets in the global economy, and to educate current and future business leaders in this area.
 The Institute brings together preeminent practitioners and academics from around the world to develop the next generation of global business leaders and create the premier research center on the role of emerging markets in the global economy.
 Since 2014, Professor Lourdes Casanova has been the Gail and Roberto Cañizares Director of the Cañizares Center for Emerging Markets.

 CCEM publishes every year the Emerging Market Multinationals Report, in collaboration with the Emerging Multinationals Research Network (EMRN), EMnet at the OECD Development Centre, International Finance Corporation, Inter-American Development Bank, and several universities and academics from around the world.
 The report monitors the performance of emerging markets multinationals and examines the growth prospects of emerging economies in today’s highly complex and uncertain world.

 As of November 2025, the CCME has published 10 Emerging Market Multinational Reports.
 In 2024, the EMI Report was downloaded over 26,000 times.
 The EMI has organized 14 Annual Conferences, launched the Cornell EMI Mark Mobius Pitch Competition and the Cornell EMI Corning Cornell EMI Corning Case Competition.
 The Annual Conference is held at Cornell Tech campus at Roosevelt Island and is attended by experts and leaders from Emerging Markets.
 Notable past guests have included Iván Duque, Mark Mobius, Marcos Prado Troyjo, Kaushik Basu, Mbugua Martin Kimani, Jayant Sinha, and many others.